suleymanarslan/notebook/travel.md

 * **Aït Benhadou** An ancient ksar (a city built defensively against attacks).
 Must seen.
 * **Marrakech** A beautiful ancient Medina, similar to Fez but bigger and has hipster cafes run by western people.
 We spent 3 days here and definitely worthed.
 Local food in Medina is so good.
 Definitely recommended.
 * **Essaouira** Close to beaches, historical and quite beautiful medina.
 The chaotic port with all that birds and cats, lovely.
 We spent 3-4 days here.
 * **Imsouane** We got a ride from a Swedish couple going here so dropped by to see it, it's a calm little beautiful town with a beach perfect for surfing.
-It made me stay there for all my life but our budget was too tight for staying here, so we started hitchhiking to Agadir same night.
+It made me wanna stay there for all my life but our budget was too tight for staying here, so we started hitchhiking to Agadir same night.
 * **Agadir** A modern town with nothing interesting.
 We had a friendly Couchsurfing host with quite similar interests though, ended up staying a week here.
 * **Tiznit** It has a nice beach good for surfing outside the city, and a historical medina, and not much interesting stuff.
 Locals think it's a quite boring town and this is where we settled down for 1.5 months.
 * **Legzira** Morocco's signature beaches are here.
 We met a young fisherman who built his home inside a cave, and stayed with him one night.
 One of the best experiences in Morocco.